egebgs/lonca-case-study/README.md

 ### 3. Set up the environment variables

 The project uses environment variables to configure certain aspects of its operation.
 These are defined in the .env file.
-Set the port, database_name, and collection_name according to your MongoDB setup.
+Set the port, database_name, and collection_name according to your MongoDB setup which you need to run MongoDB.
 The environment variables will be provided.

 ### 4. Run the application